axgiri/store-jwt-spring-boot-starter/README.md

 }
 ```

-## How It Works
+### How validation works

-1. On startup, AutoConfig fetches PublicKey from JWKS endpoint
+1. On startup, auto configuration loads PublicKey from the configured JWKS endpoint
-2. For each request with `Authorization: Bearer <token>`:
+2. For each request with `Authorization: Bearer <token>`
-   - JwtAuthenticationFilter extracts token
+   - `JwtAuthenticationFilter` extracts token
-   - JwtTokenService parses header, payload, signature
+   - `JwtTokenService` parses header, payload, and signature
-   - RS256Validator verifies signature, expiration, issuer
+   - `RS256Validator` validates signature, expiration, and issuer
-3. On success, Payload is stored in request attribute `jwt.payload`
+3. On success, payload is stored in request attribute `jwt.payload`
-4. On failure, returns HTTP 401 with generic error message
+4. On failure, the request is rejected with HTTP 401

-## JWT Format Expected
+### JWT format expected

-**Header:**
+Header:

 ```json
 {"alg": "RS256", "typ": "JWT"}
 ```

-**Payload:**
+Payload example:

 ```json
 {
   "iss": "https://your-auth-server.com",